ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_database_model.md

 ### Table `ses_externaldata`

-This table describes all external data from (SAP, PIM, TYP, etc.).
-The content is encoded in JSON.
+This table describes all external data from SAP, PIM, TYP, etc. The content is encoded in JSON.
 Content Type Fields are defined in `sve_class_attributes`.

 |Field|Type|Null|Key|Default|Extra|